Try this free printable to help teachers know what works best for your autistic twins, triplets or quadruplets!

 Communication with classroom staff is key.
 You can ask that the school sends an email or uses a special diary to explain how the day went.
 Sometimes you can talk to the teacher directly at pick up time, or make arrangement for a weekly phone call to summarise.

 There are lots of things to remember at home too.
 Your little ones might have some big emotions as they adjust to the changes and transitions that school brings.
 It’s a lot of new people, activities and schedules to get used to.
 The school may be noisy, busy, have bright lights or smell funny.
-Remember your autistic twins may have sensory challenges that means they are much more (or less) perceptive than you are to in these environments.
+Remember your autistic triplets may have sensory challenges that means they are much more (or less) perceptive than you are to in these environments.

 Give your twins plenty of time to relax when they get home.
 You may find they want to spend time alone in their bedroom on a preferred activity, or they may want to get close to you with a reassuring cuddle.
 Take their lead and keep demands low.